 While PTC prevents regulatory penalties and accidents, it doesn't increase revenue or cut costs.
 Even accidents were already covered by insurance.
 And, railroads, so far, have primarily lost money on PTC.
 Smaller railroads have felt a larger impact as well.

-To see how companies can implement PTC effectively, we’ll need to peel back a few layers.
+To see how companies can implement PTC effectively, we'll need to peel back a few layers.
 Just like a rose by any other name is still a flower, PTC is just one variant form of a SCADA system.
-SCADA stands for “Supervisory Control and Data Acquisition”, and that’s exactly what it does, too.
+SCADA stands for "Supervisory Control and Data Acquisition", and that's exactly what this technology is designed to do, too.

 With PTC controllers installed in each locomotive and waypoint unit, and radio towers built or leased along each branch of track, railroads now have a way to acquire vast amounts of real-time data.
 That's the "data acquisition" part.